Jetafull/CarND-Advanced-Lane-Lines/writeup.md

 I conduct normalization for both B and L channels.
 The thresholds are tuned by trial and error after applying to the test images and videos.

-This is the binarization code from the "Binaration" part in `lane_finding.ipynb`:
+This is the binarization code from the "Binarization" part in `lane_finding.ipynb`:

 ```python
 def select_gradient_color(img, sx_thresh=(30, 100), l_thresh=(170, 255), b_thresh = (185, 255)):